Handy-caT/rust-sandbox/0_basics/README.md

 After completing these steps, you should be able to answer (and understand why) the following questions:
 - What memory model [Rust] has?
 Is it single-threaded or multiple-threaded?
 Is it synchronous or asynchronous?
+#### Rust does not yet have a defined memory model.
+Various academics and industry professionals are working on various proposals, but for now, this is an under-defined place in the language.
+#### Rust is a multi-threaded language.
+Rust has no runtime, so it is not synchronous or asynchronous.
 - What runtime [Rust] has?
 Does it use a GC (garbage collector)?
+#### Rust has no runtime.
+Rust does not use a GC.
 #### Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.
+#### Not in the typical sense used by languages such as Java, but parts of the Rust standard library can be considered a “runtime”, providing a heap, backtraces, unwinding, and stack guards.
+There is a small amount of initialization code that runs before the user’s main function.
 - What statically typing means?
 What is a benefit of using it?
 #### Keep in mind that Rust is a statically typed language, which means that it must know the types of all variables at compile time.
 The compiler can usually infer what type we want to use based on the value and how we use it.
 - What are generics and parametric polymorphism?
 Which problems do they solve?